fighting-dreamer/concurrency-control/README.md

 * **Isolation** : Transactions are often executed concurrently (e.g., multiple transactions reading and writing to a table at the same time).
 Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
 This property motivate for concurrent executions.
 * **Durability** : Durability guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g., power outage or crash).
 This usually means that completed transactions (or their effects) are recorded in non-volatile memory.

+In next articles, we will explore transaction process manager, undo/redo, maybe more of transaction data structure.